TRAVEL INFO & LOCATION

 Belladrum Tartan Heart Festival is held on the Belladrum Estate, IV4 7BA just 20 minutes from Inverness.
 Along the A883.

-Located in the picturesque Scottish Highlands, the enchanting Belladrum Festival is a celebration of music, arts and culture amidst the breathtaking natural surroundings.
+Located in the picturesque Scottish Highlands, Belladrum Festival is a celebration of music, arts and culture, amidst the beautiful natural surroundings.
 Our festival ensures a one-of-a-kind and immersive adventure for all visitors.

-Hosted at Belladrum Estate in Kiltarlity, just a stone's throw away from Inverness, Scotland, we offer shuttle bus services, coach travel and public transport options.
+Hosted at Belladrum Estate in Kiltarlity, just a stone's throw away from Inverness, Scotland, we offer shuttle bus services, coach travel and public transport options, alongside car parking options.

 Where to park:

-Please note - in the event that your preferred type of car park ticket is sold out, you can buy another type - this will not affect where you have to camp when you arrive.
-Eg, those in the red car park can still camp in the family campsites.
+Please note - in the event that your preferred type of car park ticket is sold out, you can buy another type - this will not affect where you have to camp when you arrive or your overall festival experience.

 Arrival & Departure: